Mumps IgM and IgG antibodies, mumps PCR assay, mumps viral culture

-Mumps is a contagious disease that often begins with flu-like symptoms, (fever, headache, muscle aches, fatigue, and loss of appetite).
+Mumps is a contagious disease that often begins with flu-like symptoms.
+These include fever, headache, muscle aches, fatigue, and loss of appetite.
 The best-known symptom of the disease is swollen salivary glands.
 This causes painful swelling between the ear and jaw.
 But this swelling doesn't happen in everyone with the mumps.
 Some people have no symptoms at all.

 When you have the mumps, your immune system makes antibodies to fight the virus.
 These are called mumps IgM and IgG antibodies.
 You will also develop mumps antibodies after the mumps vaccine.

-Widespread immunization of children has made mumps infections rare in the U.S. But the disease hasn't gone away entirely.
+Widespread vaccination of children has made mumps infections rare in the U.S. But the disease hasn't gone away entirely.
 Mumps is often mild in children, but it can cause complications.
 These include:

 Meningitis.
 Symptoms include a severe headache and stiff neck.
 Meningitis happens in up to 10% of all mumps cases, but often doesn't cause lifelong harm.